swig/swig/.github/README.md

 # Maturity

-Late technology preview.
+Late technology preview / Early public release.
 The first open-source package - [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) - is published on `npm` and it is used in production on some low-traffic websites.
 It uses all major new SWIG JSE features - async, WASM, locking and TypeScript.
+A second one, [`proj.js`](https://github.com/mmomtchev/proj.js) is currently in the works.

 # Planned major features

-## New modern build system for C++ projects supporting both Node.js and WASM with `conan` integration

-`gyp` is a notoriously opinionated build system that is very difficult to integrate.
-You should check [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) for an example that includes integration with `conan` for the dependencies, Autotools for ImageMagick on Linux/macOS and a custom full self-contained build on Windows.
-All of these use expansion of dummy `gyp` variables to launch external commands.

-Alas, at the moment, there are no other mature options for building Node.js addons. `node-gyp` includes logic that downloads the original compilation settings for the Node.js executable on the target platform in `gyp` format and uses these to build a compatible ABI.

-I am currently planning an alternative build system that will cover only Node-API-based Node.js addons, will be based on [`xpack`](https://github.com/xpack) and [`meson`](https://github.com/mesonbuild/meson/) and will feature [`conan`](https://conan.io) and WASM support.
-It will produce fully self-contained builds on all OS, using only freely distributable open-source software.
-It will allow rebuilding from source on a minimally installed end user host without a working C++ environment.
-The only build requirements will be `node` and `npm` - and eventually Python if `conan` is used.
-It will use `clang` on Windows.

 ## WASM without COOP/COEP